Aviation GPS System Guide: GPS in Aviation, GPS Evolution, and Resilience Strategies for Business Aviation

 3. Enhanced Situational Awareness

 Maintaining situational awareness is paramount for business aviation operators.
-Regularly checking NOTAMs for planned aviation GPS interference and utilizing real-time applications for detect GPS spoofing or jamming on an airplane tools help operators to monitor GPS signal integrity actively, allowing for timely responses to potential threats.
+Regularly checking NOTAMs for planned aviation GPS interference, alongside strategic weather planning and situational awareness tools, helps operators monitor GPS signal integrity actively allowing for timely responses to potential threats.

 4. Cybersecurity Measures